smartcontractkit/external-adapters-js/packages/sources/jpegd/README.md

 Version: 1.0.7

-This adapter allows for querying NFT collection values
+Query NFT collection values from the JPEG'd API.

 This README was generated automatically.
 Please see [scripts](../../scripts) for more info.